The twist-cofinite topology on the mapping class group of a surface: Introduction

 A natural question to ask is whether, with this notion of genericity, a generic Heegaard splitting gives an irreducible manifold and whether it gives a hyperbolic manifold.
-Note that, due to the Geometrization theorem, being hyperbolic is equivalent to being irreducible and atoroidal.
-A more general guestion is therefore, whether $N_f$ admits an incompressible surface of genus $\leqslant g$.
+Note that due to the Geometrisation theorem, being hyperbolic is equivalent to being irreducible and atoroidal.
+A more general question is therefore whether $N_f$ admits an embedded incompressible surface of genus less than or equal to $ g$.

 \begin{thm} For any $g\geqslant 0,$ the set

 is thick. \end{thm}